The zero stability for the one-row colored $\mathfrak{sl}_3$ Jones polynomial: -webs and -clasps

-We note a graphical description of properties of $A_{2}$ clasp and useful formulas. \begin{lem} Let $\alpha, \beta$, and $\gamma$ are sequences of sings.
-For positive integer $m$ and $n$, the arc labeled by them are $m$ and $n$ parallelizatoin of the arc, respectively.
+One can prove the following useful formulas for $\mathfrak{sl}_3$-clasps by straightforward computation. \begin{lem} Let $\bs_1, \bs_2$, and $\bs_3$ are sequences of sings.
+An arc labeled by a positive integer $m$ (resp.~$n$) denotes $m$ (resp.~$n$) parallelization of the arc.